ist-dsi/jquery-ui-slider-captcha/README.md

 `textAfterUnlock`: (default `'Unlocked'`) Text to be displayed after the slider has been unlocked.

-`face`: (default `{ entypoStart: '', topStart: '', rightStart: '', textColorStart: '', entypoEnd: '', topEnd: '', rightEnd: '', textColorEnd: '' }`) Slider knob options, including face content (entypo font) , color and offset.
+`face`: (default `{ icon: '', top: '', right: '', textColor: '', iconAfterUnlock: '', topAfterUnlock: '', rightAfterUnlock: '', textColorAfterUnlock: '' }`) Slider knob options, including face content (entypo font) , color and offset.

 `events`: (default `{ beforeUnlock: function() {}, afterUnlock: function() {}, beforeSubmit: function() {}, noSubmit: function() {} ,submitAfterUnlock: 0, validateOnServer: 0, validateOnServerParamName: 'slider_captcha_validated' }`) Events options, like functions to be called before and after unlock and before submit.
 Here can be activated if the validation will be performed in server (`validateOnServer`) and with which param name in form request should be used (`validateOnServerParamName`), and if submit should be performed after the unlock (`submitAfterUnlock`).